-• Subdivision Ordinance
+Subdivision Ordinance

-- Standard notes and the standard condition of approval must be shown on the plans. - Digital transfer of the subdivision plan data must be submitted with the Final Plan submission for inclusion with the Town's GIS. - Homeowner association documents should be provided and must specify the rights and responsibilities of each lot owner with respect to the maintenance, repair, and plowing of the subdivision streets, open space and stormwater infrastructure.
+- Standard notes and the standard condition of approval must be shown on the plans. - Digital transfer of the subdivision plan data must be submitted with the Final Plan submission for inclusion with the Town's GIS.

+• Homeowner association documents were included with the August 7, 2017 submission which includes language specifying the rights and responsibilities of each lot owner with respect to the maintenance, repair, and plowing of the subdivision streets, open space, septic and stormwater infrastructure.

-• Others:
+Others:

 - Chapter 221 Street Naming and Addressing: The street name shown on the Preliminary Plan (McDermott's Trail and Bailey's Way) has not been approved by the Town Addressing Officer.
-The street name approved by the Addressing Officer should be shown on Final Plan. - Chapter 144 Post-Construction Stormwater Ordinance: The site is in the NPDES MS4 area.
+The street names approved by the Addressing Officer should be shown on Final Plan. - Chapter 144 Post-Construction Stormwater Ordinance: The site is in the NPDES MS4 area.